skypjack/entt/docs/md/entity.md

 ```

 On the other hand, iterations are faster because only the entities to which the
 type is assigned are considered.
-Moreover, less memory is used, since there
+Moreover, less memory is used, mainly because
-doesn't exist any instance of the component, no matter how many entities it is
+there doesn't exist any instance of the component, no matter how many entities
-assigned to.
+it is assigned to.

-For similar reasons, wherever a function type of a listener accepts a component,
-it cannot be caught by a non-const reference.
-Capture it by copy or by const
-reference instead.

 More in general, none of the features offered by the library is affected, but
 for the ones that require to return actual instances.<br/>
 This optimization can be disabled by defining the `ENTT_DISABLE_ETO` macro.
 In
-this case, the empty types will be treated like all other types, no matter what.
+this case, empty types will be treated like all other types, no matter what.

 # Multithreading